Photo by Emmet J. Judziewicz

 |County Name||Number of Occurrences||Year Last Observed|

-Marsh grass-of-parnassus is found in northern white cedar swamps and alkaline habitats such as meadows and damp calcareous sands on lakeshores in the Upper Peninsula.
+Marsh grass-of-parnassus is found in a variety of at least somewhat mineral-rich wetland habitats such as fen mats and damp calcareous sands or cobble on lakeshores in the Upper Peninsula.

 Natural Community Types